Leicester and Swannington Railway: Construction

 The engineer for the railway was Robert Stephenson, with the assistance of Thomas Miles, while George Stephenson raised part of the capital for the line from businesspeople in Liverpool.
 The line was to run from West Bridge, in Leicester, at a location alongside the navigable River Soar; the intention was to be able to continue the transit of coal by water.
 The line was to run to the north end of Swannington village, together with three colliery branches, to Whitwick, Ibstock and Bagworth.
 In addition there was to be a branch in Leicester to the North Bridge, although that was never made.
-The colliery branches, and the land acquisition for them, were authorised by the L&SR Act, but the actual construction of them would be the financial responsibility of the colliery owners.
+The colliery branches, and the land acquisition for them, were authorised by the Leicester and Swannington Railway Act 1830, but the actual construction of them would be the financial responsibility of the colliery owners.

 There was to be one tunnel, at Glenfield, just over a mile in length.
 Nine underbridges and one overbridge would be needed, and sixteen level crossings over public roads.
 The line was to be single throughout, except at stations.

 The terrain was difficult, and due to the limited power of locomotives at the time, the line was built with two rope-worked inclined planes.
 One was at Bagworth; on a gradient of 1 in 29 it was self-acting, loaded wagons descending pulling up empty wagons.
 Originally it was to have been powered by a stationary steam engine.
 The top level was the summit of the line at an altitude of 565 feet (172m).
 The engine was built by the Horseley Coal and Iron Company., and was equipped with a very early example of a piston valve.